 Lair Soundtrack, John Debney / Kevin Kaskas, 2007

 The dichotomy of “bad game, great music” has rarely presented itself more strikingly than in the case of Lair.
 A much-hyped PS3 title, Lair crashed and burned due to its unwieldy control scheme.
-Ultimately, probably the only good thing to emerge from the wreckage were Lair’s gorgeous visuals and its excellent music.
+Ultimately, probably the only good things to emerge from the wreckage were Lair’s gorgeous visuals and its excellent music.
 Written by film score veteran John Debney with support from Kevin Kaskas, the Lair soundtrack quickly gathered praise from game music reviewers.
 In fact, soon the music achieved such acclaim that soundtrack fans clamoured for a complete score release.
 Their pleas were answered in 2014, when La-La Land Records released a two-disc set of the Lair soundtrack with improved sound, making the previous iTunes release superfluous.

 In a way, it’s not a surprise that Debney and Kaskas’ work turned out so well.
-Debney had demonstrated his ability to write outstanding orchestral action music with Cutthroat Island (ironcically another financial disaster).
+Debney had demonstrated his ability to write outstanding orchestral action music with Cutthroat Island (ironically another financial disaster).
 Lair’s developers were keen to give the game’s fantasy narrative a cinematic, widescreen feel.
 This led to Debney being hired to provide a suitably grand score.
-In interviews, Debney mentioned how much he enjoyed the creative freedom he was given on the project.
-With a budget to record with full orchestra and several soloists at Abbey Road Studios, Debney made the most of this opportunity to write a score that would be a love letter to the fantasy genre and to Debney’s personal inspirations – John Wiliams, Jerry Goldsmith, James Horner, Basil Pouledouris and others.
-As Debney puts it in the liner notes, his aim was to write “Star Wars meets Conan”.
+In several interviews, Debney mentioned how much he enjoyed the creative freedom he was given on the project.
+With a budget to record with full orchestra and several soloists at Abbey Road Studios, Debney made the most of this opportunity to write a score that would be a love letter to the fantasy genre and to Debney’s personal inspirations – John Williams, Jerry Goldsmith, James Horner, Basil Pouledouris and others.
+As Debney puts it in the album’s liner notes, his aim was to write “Star Wars meets Conan”.

 That the influence of these other composers is so keenly felt on the Lair soundtrack has been the most frequently raised criticism of Debney and Kaskas’ work.
-Yes, stylistically this is a derivative work, with Williams’ Star Wars prequel scores casting a particularly long shadow.
+Yes, stylistically this is a derivative score, with Williams’ Star Wars prequel scores casting a particularly long shadow.
 But the same issue didn’t stop Michael Giacchino’s Medal of Honor from becoming a game music classic.
 In the end, what Debney and Kaskas achieve is to convincingly emulate the works of some of the greatest film composers.

 In fact, the Lair soundtrack contains some of the best orchestral action music ever written for a video game.
 More than a dozen battle tracks, packed with frantic orchestral activity, are the roaring centre piece of the Lair soundtrack.
 Beginning with “Breaking the Ice”, Debney and Kaskas unleash one extraordinarily dense and powerful orchestral power house after the after.
-This is clearly music by two composers who know how to make use of the orchestra’s full tone colours.
+This is clearly music by two composers who know how to make use of the orchestra’s full resources.

 Together with a number of sub-themes, these thematic ideas keep swirling through the action pieces.
 They provide most of the melodic guidance that holds this centrifuge of raw orchestral energy together.
 It all comes to a head on “Battle for Asylia”.
-A jaw-droppingly intense confrontation between Rohn’s and the Diviner’s theme, “Battle for Asylia” more than deserves the term “epic”.
+A jaw-droppingly intense confrontation between Rohn’s and the Diviner’s theme, “Battle for Asylia” more than deserves the term “epic”